Kathi’s Soaking Music

 Phrases are often what ignite soaking music and songs within me.
 Like a beautiful butterfly floating on the breeze, the words flow around inside of me until I capture the song.
 I also have many songs that were forged in the Gateway House of Prayer in Ephrata Pennsylvania which I’d call songs of intercession.
 They’re war songs, declarations of truth, and cries for His kingdom to be established on the earth.
 They feel like anthems that are meant to be sung corporately to change the atmosphere.
 I really hope that someday I can teach a crowd of people these songs and we can declare them with all that is within us!

 All in all, I am extremely honored that God made me a Psalmist and that I have the great pleasure of being a Christian songwriter.
-Many years ago I asked the Lord to give me songs of healing that would be able to go into the deep places of people’s hearts and heal scars and the trauma that I know only Holy Spirit can touch.
-If I have any ambition at all, it is to be an expression of healing to the many hurting souls in our world.
+Many years ago I asked the Lord to give me songs of healing that would be able to go into the deep places of people’s hearts and heal the scars and trauma that I know only Holy Spirit can touch.
+If I have any ambition at all, it is to be an expression of His healing to the many hurting souls in our world.

 One more thing…I have to admit that I have written one country love song.
 I didn’t realize it when the words were flooding me but when it was all said and done it was clearly a song to be sung with cowboy boots on!
 I wrote “White Linen Pants” for my husband, Paul, as a wedding gift.
 I had the supreme joy of singing it to him for the first time in front of our family and friends gathered that day.
 If you have any interest in seeing the video of that special day, here is a link to the video.